google/skia-buildbot/README.md

 This repo contains infrastructure code for Skia.

+# Supported Infrastucture Platforms

+The infrastructure code is generally built to run on x86 linux.
+Running on other platforms may be possible but is not officially supported and success will vary depending on the command.

 # Getting the Source Code

 The main source code repository is a Git repository hosted at